 - YouTube has a reach of almost 47% in Japan

 Facebook had a real struggle getting a foothold in Japan.
 The main barriers to adoption initially were language (the Japanese network Mixi makes it far easier to converse in Japanese), security concerns (people felt Mixi was a much more secure platform and less spammy) and market penetration issues (if all of your friends are on Mixi and not Facebook, you’re going to use Mixi).
-In addition, Facebook organizes information in a way most Japanese social network users were unfamiliar with, which also proved a problem.
+In addition, Facebook organises information in a way most Japanese social network users were unfamiliar with, which also proved a problem.

 Another stumbling block was Facebook’s real name policy.
 Japanese internet users are very protective of their privacy and prefer to be anonymous online.
 Home grown sites such as Mixi, Gree and Mobage adopted elements of Facebook, such as allowing third party apps – which further reduced the drive for users to make the switch.
 Although users continue to find the site difficult to use, Facebook did get some elements right, for example, Facebook Japan lets users display their blood type details, as it’s considered important information to share with friends.